 Top of the pageActionset

 Anaphylaxis is a severe allergic reaction.
 If your child has had a severe allergic reaction in the past, you know how frightening it can be.
-Symptoms of breathing problems, itching, and swelling can come on quickly and become life-threatening.
+Symptoms of breathing problems, itching, nausea or vomiting, and swelling can come on quickly and become life-threatening.
 Giving your child an epinephrine shot can slow down or stop an allergic reaction.
 That's why it is important to have epinephrine with you at all times and to know the right way to use it.
 It could save your child's life someday.

 How do I give the shot?

 - First, be sure you know which end of the epinephrine shot injector is the tip and which end is the top.
 Grasp the injector in one fist with the tip pointing down.
 Form a fist around the injector.
 Do not touch the tip.

 - With your other hand, pull off the cap.

 - Hold your child's leg firmly with one hand, and hold the injector tip close to your child's thigh.
 Jab the tip firmly into your child's thigh.
 Jab through clothing if you must, but bare skin is best.
 The injector tip should go straight into the skin, at a 90-degree angle to the thigh.
 Do not give the shot into a buttock or a vein.

 - Keep the injector tip in your child's outer thigh for 10 seconds.
 Note: It is normal for most of the liquid to be left in the injector.
 Do not try to inject the remaining liquid.

 - Remove the injector, and place your hand on the area where the medicine entered the skin.
 Rub the area for about 10 seconds.